 QBID is generally available to most taxpayers with pass-through business income whose 2019 taxable income is at or below $321,400 for married filing jointly, $160,725 for married filing separately and $160,700 for all other fliers.
 (In 2018 the taxable income thresholds were 315,000 for joint returns and $157,500 for other filers).
 Taxpayers with incomes above these levels may still be eligible for the deduction but the deduction will be subject to limitations based on the type of trade or business, the amount of W-2 wages paid by the trade or business, and the unadjusted basis immediately after acquisition of qualified property that was placed in service in the trade or business.
 See Qualified Business Income Deduction - Overview for additional information.

 An S-Corporation is required to report to its Shareholder(s) on the Schedule K-1 (Form 1120S) - Shareholder’s Share of Income, Deductions, Credits, etc., the information needed for the shareholder/owner to calculate any QBID.
-The S-Corporation reports this information on the Schedule K-1 (Form 1120S) in Box 17 with the Codes of V through Z, depending upon the item.
-It is this information from Box 17 of the Schedule K-1 (Form 1120S) that should be used by the Shareholder to calculate any 199A Deduction on their individual return.
+The S-Corporation reports this information on the Schedule K-1 (Form 1120S) in Box 17, Code V through Z. It is this information from Box 17 of the Schedule K-1 (Form 1120S) that should be used by the Shareholder to calculate any 199A Deduction on their individual return.
 The Box 17 information that is used in the QBID calculation is the following:

 Making the 199A entries in the Business (Form 1120S) Tax Program